A Project of Friends of Blackwater

 What was life like one hundred years ago for coal mining families in Tucker County, West Virginia?

-On Saturday, November 2, 2024, the public is invited to a free program at Blackwater Falls State Park Lodge to hear and honor these “Early Mining Voices.”
-We will listen to and discuss actual interview excerpts and dramatic readings and scholars will discuss this exciting new historical source material.
+On Saturday, November 2, 2024, more than 200 people attended a free program at Blackwater Falls State Park Lodge to hear and honor these “Early Mining Voices.”
+The audience heard actual interview excerpts and dramatic readings from this newly-discovered a treasure trove of exciting historical source material.

-Art: by Caroline Murphy created in honor of the West Virginia Humanities Council’s 50th anniversary year 2024.
+Art: (Top) Graphic by Cheyenne Elswick.
+(Bottom) by Caroline Murphy created in honor of the West Virginia Humanities Council’s 50th anniversary year 2024.
 Used by permission.